 Don started with just paper trades to gain confidence.
-(Which I absolutely recommend)
+(Which I absolutely recommend.)

-Then he went for it with real money and immediately cashed in 4 winners of 30%, 32%, 11%, and another 30%.
+Then he went for it with real money and immediately cashed in four winners of 30%, 32%, 11% and another 30%.

-“Love the software and have already paid for my lifetime membership in P.$.” he wrote.
+“Love the software and have already paid for my lifetime membership in P$,” he wrote.

 Last one, I promise.

-We got this message from someone who goes by BoilerUp:
+We got this message from someone who goes by BoilerUp...

-“I am on a cruise ship in the Bahamas,” he says.
-“I got a signal on ProfitSight last week to buy CRWD Puts. in $9.75 out $23.65 profit $6943 142% gain.
-To borrow Brians highly scientific term, this is frickin awesome.”
+“I am on a cruise ship in the Bahamas,” he said.
+“I got a signal on ProfitSight last week to buy CRWD Puts. in $9.75 out $23.65 profit $6,943 142% gain.
+To borrow Bryans highly scientific term, this is frickin awesome.”

-This is what P$ is all about folks.
+This is what ProfitSight is all about, folks.

 Being able to live life to the fullest.